huggingface/transformers/docs/source/parallelism.md

 ![flex-flow-soap](imgs/parallelism-flexflow.jpeg)

 The significance of this framework is that it takes resources like (1) GPU/TPU/CPU vs. (2) RAM/DRAM vs. (3) fast-intra-connect/slow-inter-connect and it automatically optimizes all these  algorithmically deciding which parallelisation to use where.

 On very important aspect is that FlexFlow is designed for optimizing DNN parallelizations for models with static and fixed workload, since models with dynamic behavior may prefer different parallelization strategies across iterations.

 So the promise is very attractive - it runs say a 30min simulation on the cluster of choice and it comes up with the best strategy to utilise this specific environment.
 If you add/remove/replace any parts it'll run and re-optimize the plan for that.
 And then you can train.
 A different setup will have its own custom optimization.

+🤗 Transformers status: not yet integrated.
+We already have our models FX-trace-able via [transformers.utils.fx](https://github.com/huggingface/transformers/blob/master/src/transformers/utils/fx.py), which is a prerequisite for FlexFlow, so someone needs to figure out what needs to be done to make FlexFlow work with our models.